 The group that organized the rally — Not in Our Town — did not hatch the idea until Sunday, only three days prior to the event.
 Yet despite the very short notice and almost no publicity, more than 1,100 people from a community of about 100,000 residents filled the auditorium beyond its capacity.

 The size, the diversity and the energy of the crowd moved many to tears (including me).
 I may never have been in a room more diverse than the room last night.
 It was uplifting to see all the people — black, brown and white, immigrants and citizens, the religious and non-believers — supporting our relatively tiny Muslim and immigrant populations.
 The love and support in the air was palpable — the type of experience we all should have more often.

-And there was a surprising amount of support from people who might have shied away from such an event — representatives of our state’s two U.S. Senators read statements of support, both of our local Mayors spoke passionately about the need to uphold our values, and even our State Representative, a Republican no less, was in the house, standing up to applaud several speakers.
-The police were there too, on duty and in uniform, and at least one of them openly clapped his support throughout the event.
+And there was a surprising amount of support from people who might have shied away from such an event — representatives of each of our U.S. Senators read statements of support, both of our local Mayors spoke passionately about the need to uphold our values, and even our State Representative, a Republican no less, was in the house, standing up to applaud several speakers.
+The police were there too, on duty and in uniform, and at least one of them openly clapped his support throughout the event (see photo).